-When complete, the 5.3-158 will produce 5.3 megawatts of power using a 158-foot jointed blade, the first of its kind, manufactured by GE Renewable Energy’s LM business unit.
+When complete, the 5.3-158 will produce 5.3 megawatts of power using a 158-meter jointed blade rotor, the first of its kind, manufactured by GE Renewable Energy’s LM business unit.
 Part of GE’s Cypress on-shore wind platform, the 5.3-158 can power approximately 5,000 households, and represents a 50% increase in annual energy production over GE’s 3MW wind turbines.

 In order to understand what sets the 5.3-158 turbine apart, we spoke with GE Renewable Energy’s Minesh Shah.
 Minesh leads a truly global team of engineers responsible for the development, design, and production of the turbine.
 He explains what makes this new technology so important, the challenges and benefits of managing a team spread across multiple continents, and exactly what it takes to go from product definition to manufacturing in only 18 months.

 You’re almost to the finish line with the 5.3 – 158 Wind Turbine.
 How did the project begin?

 Minesh Shah: When we started looking at the landscape that we were facing, we knew that blade growth was critical.
 As the blade grows, you’re able to capture more wind, and as a result more energy.